Become a Member

 What do you do as a First responder?
 Is it the same as a Paramedic?

-CSL EMS members receive First Responder Level 3 training, a 60 hour course (plus additional training), whereas Paramedics receive a diploma after 3 years of schooling.
-Elsewhere on the Island of Montreal the first responder services are provided by the firefighters of the Service de sécurité Incendie de Montréal.
+CSL EMS members receive a provincial First Responder Level 3 license, a 64 hour course (plus additional in-house training), whereas paramedics receive a diploma after 3 years of schooling.
+Elsewhere on the Island of Montreal the first responder services are provided by the firefighters of the Service Incendie de Montréal.

 What are the minimum requirements to apply?
 Skills and qualifications?